Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Agile User Stories

-- Throughout the build process `Agile User Strories` were continually monitored to ensure the Website fulfilled the requirements for both registered users and non registered users.
+- Throughout the build process `Agile User Stories` were continually monitored to ensure the Website fulfilled the requirements for both registered users and non registered users.

-  With the Website's structure in place and testing complete, the Agile User Stories have been satisifed.
+  With the Website's structure in place and testing complete, the Agile User Stories have been satisfied.

   User's are able to view products, add to basket, checkout and complete a payment.
 They also have access to their orders and CRUD functionality with their appointment bookings.

   The Store Owner has access to Admin where they can view user profiles, user orders and appointment bookings.
 They also have full access to products